Volunteering on Vacation in Maui

 Be A Turtle Monitor (and More)

 The Hawaii Wildlife Fund sponsors a number of great volunteer programs on Maui, including activities that track and monitor hawksbill and green sea turtles in order to assess the population, protect nests, and assist injured creatures.
 They also host volunteer beach cleanups, in-water reef cleanups, monk seal watches, and more.
-Details and Calendar of Upcoming Activities
+Details

 Do Your Own Beach Clean Up